Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

 #### Prerequisites

-The attribute for defining the price group-related price has been defined in the *DataHub* module, see [Create the POS price group attributes](#create-the-pos-price-group-attributes).
+The attribute for specifying the price group-related price has been defined in the *DataHub* module, see [Create the POS price group attributes](#create-the-pos-price-group-attributes).

 #### Procedure